-Borr Drilling Limited - Contracting update
+Borr Drilling Limited - Contracting Update

 Forward looking statements

-This press release includes forward looking statements, which do not reflect historical facts and may be identified by words such as "expected", "intends" and similar expressions and include statements relating to contract duration and suspension start and end dates, and other non-historical statements.
-Such forward looking statements are subject to risks, uncertainties, contingencies and other factors could cause actual events to differ materially from the expectations expressed or implied by the forward-looking statements included herein, including risks related to contracting, and other risks and uncertainties described in the section entitled "Risk Factors" in our most recent annual report on Form 20-F and other filings with the Securities and Exchange Commission.
+This press release includes forward looking statements, which do not reflect historical facts and may be identified by words such as "will", "expect" , "estimate" and similar expressions and include statements relating to contract awards, letter of awards, contract duration and value and expected start and end dates, and other non-historical statements.
+Such forward looking statements are subject to risks, uncertainties, contingencies and other factors could cause actual events to differ materially from the expectations expressed or implied by the forward-looking statements included herein, including risks related to contracting, including our ability to convert LOAs into contracts, the final terms and start dates of such contracts, actual performance under drilling contracts, the risk that backlog may not be realized, and other risks and uncertainties described in the section entitled "Risk Factors" in our most recent annual report on Form 20-F and other filings with the Securities and Exchange Commission.
 Such risks, uncertainties, contingencies and other factors could cause actual events to differ materially from the expectations expressed or implied by the forward -looking statements included herein.
 These forward-looking statements are made only as of the date of this release.
 We do not undertake to update or revise the forward-looking statements, whether as a result of new information, future events or otherwise.

 Questions should be directed to: Magnus Vaaler, CFO, +44 1224 289208